 This course provides administrators and leaders with strategic-level local and global views of open education policy and leadership, with a particular focus on scenario planning that involves open education practices.
 The creation of open education policy frameworks is examined, along with examples of change leadership required to implement open education practices at the institutional level.
 Learners will participate in discussions and study examples of intra- and inter-institutional collaborations, the role of governments and the achievement of institutional missions with open education practices.

-Upon successful completion of this module, learners will be able to explain the relationship between policy and strategy on international, national, and institutional levels.
+Upon successful completion of this topic, learners will be able to explain the relationship between policy and strategy on international, national, and institutional levels.

-Upon successful completion of this module, learners will be able to leverage internal and external collaboration in support of an intersectional approach to open education.
+Upon successful completion of this topic, learners will be able to leverage internal and external collaboration in support of an intersectional approach to open education.

-Upon successful completion of this module, learners will be able to understand how the pandemic has exacerbated structural inequities and how open education can help advance social justice.
+Upon successful completion of this topic, learners will be able to understand how the pandemic has exacerbated structural inequities and how open education can help advance social justice.

 Applied Courses (Select either one)